ZiYueCommentary/ziyue4d-docs/docs/functions.rst

 **External functions** are implemented in other programming languages, which are to be called by ZiYue4D program.

 Using ``Extern`` keyword before its signature to declare an external function.
 External functions should not have a function definition.
+Unlike regular functions, if return value type is omitted, the type will be ``void``, which means no return value.

 This concept is designed for replacing ``.decls`` in Blitz3D.

 The example below shows a declaration of an external function.